MithunPrabhu777/AWS/README.md

 (10.2.1.10)                                     (10.1.1.1)

-stateful firewall allows return traffic automatically stateless firewall checks for allow rule for both connections.
+stateful firewall allows return traffic automatically.           //////  In AWS world Security Group is stateful firewall stateless firewall checks for allow rule for both connections.   //////  Network ACL is stateless firewall.

+Security Group                          Network ACL 1.stateful                              stateless 2.Evaluates all rules                   Processes rules in order.
+3.with a group                          subnets associated with 4.operates at instance                  opearates at subnet level